Dougal Dixon: Early life and education

 Dixon was born in Dumfries on 1 March 1947 to parents Thomas Bell Dixon and Margaret Ann Hurst.
 He had an older brother, John Edward, who died in 1942 at the age of six.
 Dixon spent most of his younger years in the Scottish borderlands.
 He credits the beginning of his writing career as being spawned from his love of creating stories, usually in the form of comic strips, as a child.
 His comic strips were typically science fiction-themed or otherwise futuristic, and frequently incorporated strange creatures.
 Dixon has had a special interest in evolution and fossils since his youth.

 Dixon was first introduced to dinosaurs at the age of five, when he saw one in a comic book.
 Having never seen dinosaurs before, he took showed the image to his father, who in turn showed Dixon an old natural history book with pictures of ancient animals and fossils.
 Dixon has since credited this moment as igniting his interest for prehistoric creatures and natural history.

-In 1970, Dixon graduated from the University of St Andrews with a Bachelor of Science and in 1972, he graduated with a Master of Science, having studied geology and palaeontology.
+In 1970, Dixon graduated from the University of St Andrews with a Bachelor of Science, also with a degree in geology and teaching aids, and in 1972, he graduated with a Master of Science, having studied geology and palaeontology.
 Dixon's research thesis focused on palaeogeography, tracing the different landscapes of the British Isles throughout their geological history.